 What is Identity Theft?

-How Identity Theft Occurs?
+How Identity Theft Happens?

-- Phishing and social engineering
+- Phishing and Social Engineering

 - Deceptive Tactics: Fraudsters trick individuals into revealing personal information through fake emails, messages, or websites that appear legitimate.